Sony RX100 VI vs Zeiss ZX1

 |Leica V-LUX 5||Y||stereo||mono||-||-||micro||2.0||Y||-||Y||Leica V-LUX 5|

 |Leica M10||Y||none||none||-||-||none||none||Y||-||-||Leica M10|

 |Sony RX1R II||Y||stereo||mono||Y||-||micro||2.0||Y||Y||-||Sony RX1R II|

 It is notable that the ZX1 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The RX100 VI does not feature such an accessory-socket.

-Both the RX100 VI and the ZX1 are recent models that are part of the current product line-up.
-The RX100 VI replaced the earlier Sony RX100 V, while the ZX1 does not have a direct predecessor.
+The ZX1 is a recent model that features in the current product line-up of Zeiss.
+In contrast, the RX100 VI has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the RX100 VI was succeeded by the Sony RX100 VII.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony and Zeiss websites.

 So how do things add up?
 Which of the two cameras – the Sony RX100 VI or the Zeiss ZX1 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.